 32. Are your playgrounds open?

 Our playgrounds are currently open.

 5. Are ateb doing repairs?

-All other repairs are back to normal, but we do have reduced staff numbers due to COVID and staff sickness / isolation.
+All repairs are back to normal, but we do have reduced staff numbers due to COVID and staff sickness / isolation.

 There may be some delay in completing non-urgent repairs as we prioritise emergencies and safety checks while we have limited staffing levels.

 9. Are you carrying out any planned improvements such as my new kitchen or bathroom?